Whiteknight/whiteknight.github.com/stage/gsocidea_python3.md

 If you are interested in taking on a big open-ended language project, know Python, and have some background with compilers this is a project for you.
 If those things don't describe you, don't even attempt this one.

+As I mentioned at the beginning of the post, the field for this project is already very competitive with several students having expressed interest in working on something for Python.
+Because of the numbers, we would likely only accept the best of the best proposals for this project from highly qualified students.